Understanding DiDi Global's Unusual Options Activity | Benzinga

 Understanding DiDi Global's Unusual Options Activity

-DiDi Global (NYSE:DIDI) shares experienced unusual options activity on Friday.
-The stock price moved down to $9.68 following the option alert.
+On Tuesday, shares of DiDi Global (NYSE:DIDI) saw unusual options activity.
+After the option alert, the stock price moved down to $10.03.

 - Option Type: SWEEP